 Acupuncture has been associated with a modest relief of pain, although the significance of this is uncertain, as the long-term benefits are small.

-Electro stimulation techniques like TENS have been used historically, despite a lack of evidence to demonstrate its efficacy.
+Electrostimulation techniques like transcutaneous electrical nerve stimulation (TENS) have been used historically, despite a lack of evidence to demonstrate its efficacy.

 For severe cases of osteoarthritis, surgery may provide an alternative solution.
-Joint arthroplasty surgery or resurfacing can help and joint replacement of knees and hips can be clinically effective.
-In the long-term, it also offers a cost effective solution.
+Joint arthroplasty surgery or resurfacing can help and joint replacement of knees and hips can also be clinically effective.
+In the long-term, these surgical options appear to offer a cost-effective solution to osteoarthritis symptoms.